Brinkslu991/while-loops-starter/README.md

 ### Resources

-Review these resources before you start writing code for this activity.
+Review these resources if you need a refresher on how `while` loops work and different ways to set up a `while` loop

 - Watch this brief YouTube video about [Python while loops](https://youtu.be/rRTjPnVooxE?feature=shared)